daniel-langio/qrcode_tool/README.md

 # QRCODE GENERATOR

-A qrcode generator writen in python.
+A qrcode tool writen in python.